Tax Time: The Perfect Time to Save

 Click here to learn more about Series I Savings Bonds, and don’t forget to ask your tax preparer or select the option in your tax filing software to choose to split and save at tax time.

 Did you know that half of all Americans don’t have any emergency savings, yet 100 million taxpayers get a refund each year from the IRS?
 It’s the perfect opportunity to save!

 Each tax season, households making less than $50,000 claim $100 billion in federal tax refunds.
 If you're like us, that tax refund is the largest check you will receive all year.
-But with the holiday spending season in full force, a lot of us are already thinking about what to do with that cash, whether it’s paying off a credit card, fixing the car heater, or taking a vacation.
+A lot of us are already thinking about what to do with that cash, whether it’s paying off a credit card, fixing the car heater, or taking a vacation.